 Socialization of Young Puppies

-You need to expose your dog to all of the social situations you expect him to encounter in life.
+After puppies are fully vaccinated, you need to expose your dog to all of the social situations you expect him to encounter in life.

 Puppies should learn how to act around babies, toddlers, teens, grandparents, neighbors, and even people in uniforms such as the mailman or meter reader.